+Selectivity in general

-Selectivity in general.
-It is easier to discuss selectivity than to compute binding curves like Fig. 2, 8-10.
-Selectivity between ions of widely different concentrations is a striking feature of nearly all protein function: nearly all proteins function in a physiological salt environment of some 200 mM K+, 20 mM Na+, 20 mM Cl-, 10-6 M Ca2+, and various organic anions (if the proteins are intracellular) or some 200 mM NaCl, 5 mM KCl, 2 mM CaCl2 (if the proteins are extracellular).
-Most proteins are controlled by trace concentrations ($<10^{-6}$ M) of ions, called vitamins, cofactors, coenzymes, first or second messengers, allosteric effectors, cytokines, etc., in various disciplines at various times.(3,107) Calculation of selectivity in binding must then span at least 6 orders of magnitude of concentration.
-Indeed, given the large concentrations of mobile and structural ions found at active sites of proteins, calculations must reach to ~ 70 M concentrations, i.e., from $\sim 10^{-7}$ to 70 M, ~ 9 orders of magnitude.
+It is easier to discuss selectivity than to compute binding curves like Fig. 2, curves 8-10.
+Selectivity between ions of widely different concentrations is a striking feature of nearly all protein function: nearly all proteins function in a physiological salt environment of some 200 mM K+, 20 mM Na+, 20 mM Cl^- , $10^{-6} \text{ M Ca}^{2+}$, and various organic anions (if the proteins are intracellular) or some 200 mM NaCl, 5 mM KCl, 2 mM CaCl2 (if the proteins are extracellular).
+Most proteins are controlled by trace concentrations ($<10^{-6}$ M) of ions, called vitamins, cofactors, coenzymes, first or second messengers, allosteric effectors, cytokines, etc., in various disciplines at various times (3,107).
+Calculation of selectivity in binding must then span at least six orders of magnitude of concentration.
+Indeed, given the large concentrations of mobile and structural ions found at active sites of proteins, calculations must reach to \sim 70 M concentrations, i.e., from $\sim 10^{-7}$ to 70 M, approximately nine orders of magnitude.
 Treatments of selectivity that do not yield binding curves obviously cannot be said to reproduce physiological selectivity phenomena that are measured over a wide range of concentrations.

-Selectivity involves energies much less than those of covalent bonds; selectivity involves energies comparable to the energies of secondary and tertiary structural interactions that hold proteins in a particular conformation.(4,163) These energies are similar to the energies of interaction of dissolved organic molecules, usually ions.
+Selectivity involves energies much less than those of covalent bonds; selectivity involves energies comparable to the energies of secondary and tertiary structural interactions that hold proteins in a particular conformation (4,163).
+These energies are similar to the energies of interaction of dissolved organic molecules, usually ions.
 Understanding selectivity starts with understanding solvation (49,50,108,164,184,185).
 Selectivity involves solvation by the channel protein as well as solvation by the bulk solution.
 Solvation of ions in the active site or selectivity filter of proteins resembles interactions in ionic liquids (93,94).

 Any of the intermolecular interactions of organic molecules and their solvents (186-189) might be exploited by evolution to create selectivity.
+These include (134):

-These include (134) (1) electrostatic forces produced by the net permanent charge of the molecules independent of the spatial distribution of that charge; (2) electrostatic interactions dependent on the spatial distribution of permanent charge on the molecule (which is often striking asymmetrical); (3) electrostatic interactions of induced (i.e., polarization) charge that occurs at boundaries that separate weakly charged molecules or environments (in which charge moves only a little in an applied electric field) from charged (i.e., polar) molecules or environments (in which charge moves substantially in an applied electric field) (4) weak hydrogen bonds, chiefly electrostatic in nature (190) (5) strong hydrogen bonds involving electron delocalization and redistribution into the region between individual water molecules (6) entropic effects produced by the finite volume of the molecules (7) entropic effects produced by tumbling (8) special effects like cation- π interactions (84).
+- Electrostatic forces produced by the net permanent charge of the molecules independent of the spatial distribution of that charge; - 2.
+Electrostatic interactions dependent on the spatial distribution of permanent charge on the molecule (which is often striking asymmetrical); - 3.
+Electrostatic interactions of induced (i.e., polarization) charge that occurs at boundaries that separate weakly charged molecules or environments (in which charge moves only a little in an applied electric field) from charged (i.e., polar) molecules or environments (in which charge moves substantially in an applied electric field);

+- 4. Weak hydrogen bonds, chiefly electrostatic in nature (190); - Strong hydrogen bonds involving electron delocalization and redistribution into the region between individual water molecules; - 6.
+Entropic effects produced by the finite volume of the molecules; - 7.
+Entropic effects produced by tumbling; - 8.
+Special effects like cation- π interactions (84).

 And this list is no doubt incomplete.

-Calculation of these energies may well be possible without quantum mechanics (except for the strong hydrogen bonds (190) and cation- π interactions (84)), but such calculations are difficult to calibrate in bulk solution (164,185), let alone in the inhomogeneous concentrated environment of the selectivity filter (49-51) and few attempts have been made to do such calculations over a range of ionic conditions including physiological concentrations of Ca2+.
-Calculations have not yet been shown to reproduce experimental data like density vs. temperature and pressure, polarization (i.e., protein dielectric coefficient) vs. frequency (necessarily from the time scale of atomic motions, 0.1 femtoseconds to the biological time scale of msec), and so on.
+Calculation of these energies may well be possible without quantum mechanics (except for the strong hydrogen bonds (190) and cation- π interactions (84)), but such calculations are difficult to calibrate in bulk solution (164,185), let alone in the inhomogeneous concentrated environment of the selectivity filter (49-51), and few attempts have been made to do such calculations over a range of ionic conditions including physiological concentrations of Ca2+.
+Calculations have not yet been shown to reproduce experimental data like density versus temperature and pressure, polarization (i.e., protein dielectric coefficient) versus frequency (necessarily from the timescale of atomic motions, 0.1 fs to the biological timescale of milliseconds), and so on.
 Indeed, it is not clear that the purely electrostatic interactions of rigid macroscopic models of complex molecules have been calculated in a calibrated way.